B1aZer/puzzles/code-patterns/finding-possible-solution-to-a-problem.md

  - Backtracking
  - Dynamic programming

+In a general sense.
+The most optimal solution is a closed form.
+Closed form derived through mathematics and can be calculated without use of computer.
+Brute force is naive programming approach for the problem.
+Backtracking is a programmatically optimized brute force algorithm (optimal data structure).
+Dynamic programming is mathematically and programmatically (caching, data structure) optimized algorithm

 Let's look at example:

 Consider the problem of assigning values, either zero or one, to the positions of an n × n